Adaptive vs. Static Robot-to-Human Handover: A Study on Orientation and Approach Direction: Study Description

 \subsection{Robot Control and Trajectory Generation}

 The robot's control architecture is developed in ROS2.
 The main script evaluates a \acrfull{fsm} at a fixed loop rate to autonomously manage both the handover of objects to the user and the sequential retrieval of new objects for the user study.
-The system operates in two main modalities: \begin{enumerate} \item \textit{Static Handover:} The robot picks up the objects and hands them to the user in a predefined, task-independent pose $\bar{\T{B}{O}}$. \item \textit{Adaptive Handover:} The robot reaches the user's hand with the target pose $\hat{\T{B}{O}}$ defined in \eqref{eq:TargetPose}, adapting the object's position and orientation to seamlessly pass it to the user based on the specific downstream task. \end{enumerate} The object pose trajectory is defined by decoupling the geometric path (for both position and orientation) from the motion law, i.e.,
+The system operates in two main modalities:

+\begin{enumerate} \item \textit{Static Handover:} The robot moves the object to a fixed, predefined pose $\bar{\T{B}{O}}$ in the handover area, completely independent of the user's hand pose or downstream task. \item \textit{Adaptive Handover:} The robot computes a dynamic target $\hat{\T{B}{O}}$ from \eqref{eq:TargetPose}, adjusting the delivery pose based on the user hand pose and intended downstream task to ensure optimal affordance. \end{enumerate} The object pose trajectory is defined by decoupling the geometric path (for both position and orientation) from the motion law, i.e.,

 with $s(t) \in [0,1]$.\\ To generate a smooth and ergonomically predictable handover motion, the position $\pp{B}{O}(s)$ is defined as a cubic B\'ezier curve in Cartesian space \cite{biagiotti2008trajectory}: